 Check if it’s profitable

 Whether you run a personal blog or a professional one, it’s a good idea to check whether your niche is profitable.
-Even if you’re starting out as a hobby blogger, you’ll want to think about future monetization options in the event that your blogging efforts evolve into a career.
+Even if you’re starting out as a hobby blogger or want to create a fan website, you’ll want to think about future monetization options in the event that your blogging efforts evolve into a career.

 There are multiple ways to earn money as a blogger, but one of the most common methods is affiliate marketing.
 As an affiliate, you’ll work together with a specific company, providing a link to their products within your blog, and earning a commission for any sale made through your site.